-- a B.S. in Electrical Engineering or a closely-related field, with a minimum GPA of 3.0 - an M.S. in Electrical Engineering or a closely-related field, with a minimum GPA 3.5 for all prior graduate coursework - transcripts of all prior course work - a written statement of research interests and objectives - three Letters of Recommendation attesting to the student's potential for independent research - Graduate Record Examination (GRE) with a math score not lower than 155 and a composite score not lower than 300 and an AWA score not lower than 2.5 - English proficiency scores (IELTS 6.0 or TOEFL 79 or PTE 57) for english as a second language students
+- A B.S. in Electrical Engineering or a closely-related field, with a minimum GPA of 3.0 - An M.S. in Electrical Engineering or a closely-related field, with a minimum GPA 3.5 for all prior graduate coursework, although applicants with lower GPAs offset by high GRE scores will be considered - Graduate Record Examination (GRE) test scores are not required. - Transcripts of all prior course work - A written statement of research interests and objectives - Three Letters of Recommendation attesting to the student's potential for independent research